syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/splitter/EJ2_ASP.MVC/expand-and-collapse.md

 ---
 layout: post
-title: Expand And Collapse in ASP.NET MVC Splitter Component
+title: Expand And Collapse in ASP.NET MVC Splitter Component | Syncfusion
 description: Learn here all about Expand And Collapse in Syncfusion ASP.NET MVC Splitter component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Expand And Collapse